-Utilize our online search to explore program options and find one that aligns with your interests and goals.
+Utilize the online search to explore program options and find one that aligns with your interests and goals.

 My Study Abroad

-With more than 300 pre-approved study abroad programs available at Illinois, you should be able to find a pre-approved program that aligns with your personal, academic, and professional goals.
-It is strongly recommended that you choose from the list of pre-approved programs within My Study Abroad, however, you can petition to go on a non-pre-approved program.
+With hundreds of approved programs, you should be able to find a program that aligns with your study abroad goals.
+It is strongly recommended that you choose an approved program, however, students have the option to petition to participate in a non-approved program.